Aggregating in Pandas

 [('most_frequent', most_frequent)]

-Attaching a name to the aggregator is useful in our case, since it will tell Pandas what to name the result column after calculating the aggregates.
-Otherwise, using a lambda will lead to the resulting column to also be called lambda.
+Attaching a name to the aggregator is useful in our case, since it tells Pandas what to name the result column after calculating the aggregates.
+Otherwise, using lambda makes Pandas call the resulting column lambda as well.

 aggregate = {